|Eligibility for Financial Assistance||Special Conditions|

-Professional judgment allows the Director and Assistant Director the flexibility to evaluate individual students with extenuating circumstances on a case-by-case basis.
+Professional judgment allows the Director the flexibility to evaluate individual students with extenuating circumstances on a case-by-case basis.
 This authority is clearly stated in the federal regulations and is used as needed.
 The adjustments may be made in the cost of attendance, expected family contributions, or satisfactory academic progress.

 Although every effort is made to meet a student's financial need, financial assistance is not an entitlement and, in some instances, not all of a student's need will be met.

 Financing a medical school education is an investment in your future.
 As a major investment, it should be entered into with conscientious planning.
 Setting goals and establishing a game plan are essential in order to minimize your debt.

 A simple financial plan begins with the establishment of a long-term goal.
 As an osteopathic student, for example, your long-term goal might be to set up a private practice in your home town.
 As you plan your strategies to reach this end, keep in mind that your short and mid-term goals should be consistent with and built upon this long-term goal.
 To help keep you on track, it is important to develop a budget.

 A budget lists all sources of income, as well as all estimated expenditures.
 To make a budget work for you, keep the following points in mind:

 - Keep expenditures below income; and